How Credit Cards Changed the Way Our Family Travels

 For instance, if you’d really like to make a trip to Europe for your anniversary next year, I wouldn’t waste your time or money working on Southwest cards and rewards miles.
 Because they don’t fly there.

 However, Chase Ultimate Rewards can be transferred to partner airlines like United Airlines or British Airways who do fly to Europe.
 Or you can try applying for a specific airlines credit card and banking the miles for that specific trip.

 Well, there you have it.
-A crash course in Travel Hacking brought to you by your frugal mom friend who still loves to get away.
+A crash course in points and miles brought to you by your frugal mom friend who still loves to get away.
 Hopefully this removes one of the barriers to traveling and making memories with your kids.